 The terms of owner financing dramatically impact the price an investor is willing to pay should the seller ever decide to sell their note, mortgage, trust deed or contract.
 Use these optimum terms to structure a seller financed transaction for top dollar pricing. … [Read more...] about Structuring Notes for Top Dollar Pricing

 Welcome to Real Deals!
 It’s always easier to learn from real life so here we share information from actual owner financed transactions.
 A seller-financed note is an asset.
 The seller can elect to hold the asset collecting payments, sell the note, or leave to heirs as part of their estate.
 Many heirs would prefer cash now rather than payments over time.
-A large number of … [Read more...] about Real Deal #147 – Estate Note in Arizona
+A large number of notes … [Read more...] about Real Deal #147 – Estate Note in Arizona

 Prior to purchasing a seller financed note, the investor might ask for a payer estoppel.
 This simple one page letter or document is sent to the person making payments on the note, mortgage, deed of trust, or real estate contract.
 The estoppel explains the investor is contemplating the purchase of the note, reassuring the payer that all terms and conditions will remain the … [Read more...] about What is a Payer Estoppel?